jsammarco/AXIS_VAPIX_API_TOOLS/README.md

   Stops a running app, applies parameter changes from a config file, and restarts the app without uploading a new `.eap`.

 - `overlay.py`
-  Dynamic Overlay helper that can run fully from the CLI or through an interactive menu to call `dynamicoverlay.cgi` methods.
+  Dynamic Overlay helper that can run fully from the CLI or through an interactive menu to call `dynamicoverlay.cgi` methods, including dynamic text slot actions (`dtext-gettext`, `dtext-settext`).

 - `discover_axis_vapix screenshot.jpg`
   Example output screenshot.